ProteusMRIgHIFU/BabelViscoFDTD/README.md

 ### MacOS
 Since CUDA is not supported anymore in MacOS, just install with:
 ```
-pip install  BabelViscoFDTD\
+pip install  BabelViscoFDTD/
 ```
 #### OpenCL and Metal backends
-The OpenCL and Metal backends azurePubxml a bit convoluted as the library needs to compile on-the-flight the GPU code.
+The OpenCL and Metal backends are a bit convoluted as the library needs to compile on-the-flight the GPU code.
 This cannot be avoided as the OpenCL and Metal accelerated code is driver-specific and cannot be generated as in CUDA in advance for all the possible hardware variants that OpenCL supports. *It is not as bad as it sounds*, but for OpenCL you need to compile manually a little supplementary program and copy it to the location where your simulation is being executed.
 For Metal, this online compilation is carried over directly in the library at execution time.

 For OpenCL, the mentioned extra little program is at `BabelViscoFDTD/pi_ocl`.
 Just open a terminal in MacOS at that location and compile the program with `make`.
 It will generate a small program called `pi_ocl`.
 Copy that program to the location where your simulation will be run.
 For example, if you want to run the tutorial in a MacOS system using OpenCL, just copy `pi_ocl` to the `Tuorial Notebooks` directory.

+# How to use
+After installation, you can consult the Jupyter Notebooks in `Tutorial Notebooks` to learn how to run the simulation.
+The notebooks are ordered from basics of operation to more complex simulation scenarios, including simulation using the superposition method.
+If you are familiar with FDTD-type or similar numerical tools for acoustic simulation (such as k-Wave or Simsonic), then it should  be straightforward to start using this tool.

 # Structure of code
 The FDTD solution is accessed as a Python external function.
 The primary method to execute a simulation is via the class